Topological shape transform for thymus structures: Results

 We run the classification task over the whole MPEG7 dataset to compare with other methods (\Cref{fig:main_2}): Skeleton Paths \cite{bai2009integrating}, Bag of Contours \cite{wang2014bag}, Persistence Image + Neural Network (PI+NN) \cite{adams2017persistence}, Persistence Codebook + Neural Network (PC+NN) \cite{hofer2019learning}.
 SampEuler and its vectorization exhibit consistent performance; however, they are outperformed by dedicated 2D image recognition algorithms and TDA with deep learning approaches.
 We remark that topological methods offer more interpretability than deep learning, whose decision processes can be comparatively opaque.

-To understand the effect of discretizing ECT and ECT pushforward in practice, we use the MPEG-7 dataset and vary the number of filtration values sampled along each curve and the total number of curves sampled, and perform classification tasks with SVM.
+To understand the effect of discretizing ECT and ECT pushforward in practice, we use the MPEG-7 dataset and vary the number of filtration values (the levels at which the shape is progressively scanned) sampled along each curve and the total number of curves sampled, and perform classification tasks with SVM.
 Experimental details and full results can be found in \textit{SI Appendix}.
 We report that if we sample more than 100 directions and 1000 points along each direction, we obtain high accuracy, and the additional information obtained for the MPEG7 dataset is limited.
 Moreover, leveraging the optimised implementation in Eucalc \cite{lebovici2024efficient} enables efficient computation of these descriptors, making the above parameter choices practical in routine use.